 The role of the external auditor is critical for the integrity of our financial reporting.
-Our external auditor for FY23 was Ernst & Young (appointed in 2022).
+Our external auditor for FY24 was Ernst & Young (EY).
+EY has been Contact's external auditor since FY23.

 Our External Audit Independence Policy sets out the framework for our relationship with the external auditor and ensures independence is maintained.
 It is vital that the ability of the external auditors to carry out their statutory audit roles is not impaired, or could not reasonably be perceived to be impaired.
 Under the policy: